CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 # Typical Hour

 If you use shorter sessions, do a bit of each work each session, or do one after the other.
-Finish each writing passage the session you start it.
+Finish writing and building speed on each passage the session you start it.
 Always end with a bit of precision practice.
+(Second thoughts: What happens if you spread a passage over multiple days?)

 Just like with music, shorter and more-frequent works better than longer and less-frequent.

-*15 minutes reading the text.*
+**15 minutes reading the text.**

 Review the theory and copy words that demonstrate each rule.
 You will work through the book several times.
-Stop this step this once you can take dictation from unseen material at 100wpm on your first attempt.
+You can stop this step this once you can take dictation from unseen material at 125wpm on your first attempt.

 The reading material in modern books usually review theory from earlier chapters in a systematic manner.
 Those lucky students can skip this step until they finish the book.
 If your book has reading material, take time from writing to read this.
 You will save time overall because you will know which details are important and which are not, and your brain will better know that to tell your hand to write.

 Reading instructions are in a later section.

-If you have an advanced book that reviews all the theory, use this book once you reach 60wpm.

-If you have an advanced book that only teaches new rules but does not review the theory, read that book instead of the first book 1 day in 4.
+**Advanced, after you finish the first book and reach 60wpm:**  All the modern 2nd year texts I've seen include a review of the basics, usually a few concepts in each chapter, and Swem advise reviewing the basic manual at least 1-2 times, until you reach 125wpm.
+That's unusually unanimous.
+If you have an advanced book that reviews the basic theory, you don't need to review the basic book.
+If you have an advanced book that only teaches new rules but does not review the basic theory, read that book instead of the first book 1 day in 4 and continue to review the basic theory the other days.

-*10 minutes reading your own writing.*
+**10 minutes reading your own writing.**

 Use material that has rested for a bit.
 This give you practice reading your own writing, and will catch bad habits early.
 Practice a few words that need it, but do not redo the entire passage.
 At first, focus on recent work (to catch bad habits quickly).
 Then gradually extend it to six months or more, so you practice reading old material.
-Note that your first writing will be so bad that, while it's good to read it to find problems to fix, you may not benefit from reading it later.
+Note that your first writing will be so bad that, while it's good to read it to find problems to fix, you may not benefit from reading it weeks later.
 Use your own judgement.
 (Keep a sample so in a year you can look back and see how far you've come.)

-*30 minutes copying and/or writing from dictation.*
+**30 minutes copying and/or writing from dictation.**

-If you have not already written for 5 minutes (copying example words), do that now.
+If you have not already written for 5 minutes (copying example words), do that now to warm up.
 Use penmanship exercises from your system, or one similar, if you have them.

 As said before, take time from this block if your book has reading material.